Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-The first step of platelet plug formation is platelet adherence.
 Normally, the endothelial cells express molecules that inhibit platelet adherence and activation while platelets circulate through the blood vessels.
 These molecules include nitric oxide, prostacylcine (PGI2) and endothelial ADP-ase.

 The other factors released during platelet activation perform other important functions.
-Thromboxane is an arachidonic acid derivative (similar to prostaglandins) that activates other platelets, maintains vasoconstriction.
+Thromboxane is an arachidonic acid derivative (similar to prostaglandins) that activates other platelets and maintains vasoconstriction.
 Serotonin is a short-lived inflammatory mediator with a vasoconstrictive effect that contributes to vascular changes associated with inflammation during an injury.
 PDGF and VEGF are involved in angiogenesis, the growth of new blood vessels and cell cycle proliferation (division) following injury.
 The coagulation factors include factor V and VIII, which are involved in the coagulation cascade that converts fibrinogen into fibrin mesh after platelet plug formation.

 The final step of platelet plug formation is aggregation of the platelets into a barrier-like plug.
-Receptors on the platelet bind to VWF and fibrinogen molecules, which holds the platelets together.
+Receptors on the platelet bind to VWF and fibrinogen molecules, which hold the platelets together.
 Platelets may also bind to subendothelial VWF to anchor them to the damaged endothelium.
 The completed plug will cover the damaged components of the endothelium and will stop blood from flowing out of it, but if the wound is large enough, blood will not coagulate until the fibrin mesh from the coagulation cascade is produced, which strengthens the platelet plug.
 If the wound is minor, the platelet plug may be enough to stop the bleeding without the coagulation cascade.